sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/lookup.md

 ## Examples

-This transform tries to map a telephone area code to a city in Texas.
-If there is no provided area code in one of the provided four values, the transform will return the default value of `Unknown Area".
+If there is no area code in the four provided values, the transform will return the default value, "Unknown Area."

 **Transform Request Body**: